The Pay and Non-Pay Content of Job Ads: Introduction

+Our paper contributes to both strands of the literature.
+We quantify the willingness-to-pay for non-pay attributes mentioned in job ads using a survey experiment, and use information on advertised attributes in a structural monopsony framework.
+Further, we relate survey responses to common revealed-preference measures of employer quality, building on \citet{sorkin2018ranking} and \citet{bagger2019empirical}.
+By distinguishing advertised and intrinsic amenities, we can test which amenities represent augmenting or compensating differentials.
+Our framework therefore helps connect these two important strands of the literature.\footnote{\cite{morchio2024gender} also relate their estimates of the amenity values of employers to some of the workplace characteristics observed in their data, such as ``workplace hazards'' and ``working hours flexibility''.}

-We also contribute to the expanding body of work that aims at unpacking search frictions in the labor market. \cite{jager2022worker} elicit the beliefs of workers on their reemployment wage if they were to lose their job and compare these wages to actual labor market outcomes. \cite{horton2021cheap} and \cite{belot2022wage} design experiments within a controlled environment to study how job seekers respond to variation in the wage featured in job vacancies.
-Our approach adds to these studies in that we focus on the texts of actual job postings as a source of information on alternative employers.
-Our evidence also relates to recent studies on how wages relate to the duration of posted vacancies \citep[e.g.,][]{mueller2024,bassier2023,faberman2018}.\footnote{Several recent studies have examined the wage elasticity of job applications \citep[e.g.,][]{azar2022,banfi2019} and recruitment \citep[e.g.,][]{bassier2022, hirsch2022}.} We add to this literature by showing how measures of posted pay premiums and amenities relate to vacancy duration.
+We also contribute to the expanding body of work aimed at unpacking search frictions in the labor market. \cite{jager2022worker} elicit workers' beliefs about their reemployment wages in the event of job loss and compare them to actual outcomes. \cite{horton2021cheap} and \cite{belot2022wage} design experiments to study how job seekers respond to wage variation in job vacancies.
+Our evidence also relates to recent work on how posted wages affect recruitment outcomes \citep[e.g.,][]{faberman2018}.\footnote{Recent studies have examined the wage elasticity of vacancy duration \citep{mueller2024}, applications \citep{azar2022,banfi2019highwage}, and hires \citep{bassier2022, hirsch2022}.} We add to these studies by focusing on job ad texts as a source of information on both pay and non-pay attributes, and by relating these attributes to revealed-preference measures of employer quality.

+Finally, our work relates to a broader literature on the role of advertising, which emphasizes the distinction between its informational and persuasive functions.\footnote{See \cite{bagwell2007economic} for a review.} Isolating these motives empirically requires either experimental variation \citep{bertrand2010s} or data on advertising effort combined with a structural model \citep{hastings2017sales}.
+While we see our work as a first step toward linking realized job attributes to those advertised in job ads, we leave it for future research to devise similar research designs for the labor market.